openshift/osd-example-operator/README.md

 <!-- TOC -->
 # osde2e-example-test-harness

-This respository is an example of a basic test harness.
+This respository is an example of a test harness.
+Test harnesses are standalone test repositories executed by osde2e framework in prow jobs.
-It uses the Reference Addon as an example and demonstrates basic test assertions.
+This example uses the Reference Addon as an example and demonstrates basic test assertions.
 It does the following:

+* Contains source for example test-harness image published in: quay.io/rmundhe_oc/osde2e-example-test-harness
 * Uses *Reference Addon* as example
-* Tests for the existence of the addon CRD i.e., *referenceaddons.reference.addons.managed.openshift.io*.
+* Asserts the existence of the reference-addon CRD i.e., *referenceaddons.reference.addons.managed.openshift.io*.
 This should be present if the *reference-addon* has been installed properly.
-* Writes out a junit XML file with tests results to the `/test-run-results` directory as expected by the [osde2e](https://github.com/openshift/osde2e)  test framework.
+* When `osde2e` executes this harness, it writes out a junit XML file with tests results to the `/test-run-results` directory as expected by the [osde2e](https://github.com/openshift/osde2e)  test framework.
-* Writes out an `addon-metadata.json` file which will also be consumed by the osde2e test framework.
+* And also writes an `addon-metadata.json` file which will also be consumed by the osde2e test framework.

 You may use this exampe to create your own addon test harness.

-# Add-On Testing
-This document describes the requirements to configure E2E testing of an Addon using osde2e framework.
-The addons integration (e2e) tests are not meant to replace any existing QE.
+> The addons integration (e2e) tests are not meant to replace any existing QE.

-Note: This document is not a reference for complete onboarding procedure for addons to OSD. full process of onboarding addons is outlined in the documentation [available here](https://gitlab.cee.redhat.com/service/managed-tenants/-/tree/master).
+ This document is not a reference for complete onboarding procedure for addons to OSD.
+Full process of onboarding addons is outlined in the documentation [here](https://gitlab.cee.redhat.com/service/managed-tenants/-/tree/master).

-## Designing e2e tests
+## Designing e2e Tests
 We recommend the following basic principles in designing your e2e tests:
  - Map existing functionality to e2e test cases
  - Map any bugs found into e2e test cases
- - Update e2e test cases as functionality is changed or added to reflect it
+ - Update e2e test cases as addon functionality is changed or added
  - Ensure the assertions and logs output by tests reflect
    - the execution paths and
    - potential causes of failures